CSCfi/csc-user-guide/docs/apps/geoconda.md

 1. Open Puhti web interface
 2. Start Desktop app
-3. In the Desktop, open Web Browser under Applications menu AND Terminal from shortcuts.
+3. In the Desktop, open:
+  * Web Browser under Applications menu and
+  * Terminal from shortcuts
 4. In the Terminal:

 ```